Launching Your First Experiment

 In the runtime window, 'persistence' refers specifically to how past experiment states are applied the next time the experiment is run.
 You can choose this behavior using the Persistence choices on the command bar.

 Unless you lock the choice, persistence returns to the Best default behavior after each recording session.

 This window includes a variety of filtering mechanisms to help you quickly find the data, experiment state, or specific setting value you are looking for.
 Using shortcut (right-click) menus you can select and return to start and end states for each session or any change state during the session.
 The top section of the window also displays the path and location for the data recorded during that session.
 You can begin working with the data set immediately from this window, using the same shortcut (right-click) menus.

 Synapse can also remember information about tab layout.
 You can drag tabs to float them in new windows or right-click the tab to control placement inside the main window.
 Information about the window layout is specific to the user and is separate from persistence information.
-When you return to Idle, you can return to the default layout using the Reset Layout button on the command bar.
+In Idle mode, you can setup the layout using the RT Layout button on the command bar.

 The Data Tank

 TDT's TTank data server indexes and stores recorded data then makes the data available for post hoc visualization and analysis.
 By default, Synapse names data tanks (a grouping of recordings) automatically based on the experiment's name.
 Blocks (single recordings) are automatically named based on the subject ID for that recording session.
 These default preferences are ideal for labs that run an experiment on multiple subjects then move on to another experiment.
 If your lab does things differently, such as running experiments on the same subject to compare results over time you can change the Synapse preferences to organize the data is different ways.
 For more information, see Managing Data for Your Lab.